erlend-sh/learndiscourse/_en/developers/environment/developer-advanced.md

 ---
-title: Developer advanced
+title: Discourse Advanced Developer Install Guide
 weight: 380
 ---

-<small class="documentation-source">Source: [https://api.github.com/repos/discourse/discourse/contents/docs/DEVELOPER-ADVANC](https://api.github.com/repos/discourse/discourse/contents/docs/DEVELOPER-ADVANC)</small>
+<small class="documentation-source">Source: [https://github.com/discourse/discourse/blob/master/docs/DEVELOPER-ADVANCED.md](https://github.com/discourse/discourse/blob/master/docs/DEVELOPER-ADVANCED.md)</small>

-# Discourse Advanced Developer Install Guide

 This guide is aimed at advanced Rails developers who have installed their own Rails apps before.
 If you are new to Rails, you are likely much better off with our **[Discourse Vagrant Developer Guide](VAGRANT.md)**.